Birendra-Joshi/Bireyy-chatbot-/readme.md

-# Mannu - Playful AI Chatbot
+# Bireyy - Playful AI Chatbot

 Mannu is a friendly and playful AI chatbot designed for casual conversations.
 It leverages the power of Gemini AI to provide helpful, engaging, and sometimes humorous responses.